How to Detect and Improve Poor Contents

 Regularly creating content is an important factor of getting ranked on Google.
-However, getting ranked is not all about creating contents, it is about creating performing contents that have the potential of boosting your site's visibility and engagement.
-Not all contents are relevant because not all contents are searched for, as a matter of fact, findings from a recent survey by Ahref revealed that over 90% of contents get no organic traffic from Google and that is really on the high side.
+However, getting ranked is not all about creating content, it is about creating performing contents that have the potential of boosting your site's visibility and engagement.
+Not all contents are relevant because not all contents are searched for, as a matter of fact, findings from a recent survey by Ahrefs revealed that over 90% of content get no organic traffic from Google and that is really on the high side.
 This however, only further reinforces the importance of creating high performing contents so as to get organic traffic.

 What Is an Underperforming Content?

 To avoid ambiguity and multiple interpretations of the term ''under performing content'', let's quickly define it.
 Poor content is content (whether commercial, transactional, technological, or educational) pages that are performing below their potential.
 Simply put, under performing contents are passive contents that do not produce any visitor engagement, interest, clicks and as a result - CTAs (Call to Actions) and conversions.

 In most cases, content does not get ranked high or drive traffic because they don't satisfy the user's intent (answer questions search engine users ask, or they do not strategically contain any active keywords or contain too few of those).
 Here are some other reasons why your pages might not be working too well:

 Contents have low chances of getting ranked if they are not original.
 While writing SEO friendly pieces, one of the first things you need to ensure is that, you're being original.
 One thing is clear as day - plagiarizing will damage your rankings, and can even lead to a Google penalty.

 While using keywords is important to ranked by Google, overusing keywords however, is a no-no SEO practice.
 If you over use keywords search engines will tag such content as low performing, and this sends a signal to search engines that you might be attempting to manipulate the algorithms.